Re-evaluating Your Technology Marketing Strategy Amid the COVID-19 Global PandemicApril 10, 2020

 The Importance of Communication in DesignApril 29, 2020

 Amid the global pandemic of the COVID-19 strain of the coronavirus, asking yourself what’s next for your technology company can be challenging.
 Where should your company focus efforts to position your organization for a quick recovery?
 What adjustments do you need to make to your technology marketing plan to thrive in a new environment?

 Developing your tech company’s marketing strategy can be difficult during uncertain times.
-However, as we set our sights on COVID-19 recovery —both in terms of health and the economy — here is how you can begin planning:
+However, as we set our sights on COVID-19 recovery, here is how you can begin planning:

 There is no doubt that the coronavirus has impacted the economy.
 However, the severity and length of its impact will vary from state to state and by region.
 It is expected that the recovery will be very geo-targeted in nature.
 This means that rural areas with low rates of infection will recover more quickly than densely-populated cities where infections occurred at a higher rate.
 Therefore, one-size-fits-all marketing campaigns and activities will not be effective for the next 2 to 3 months.

 TIP #1 — Marketers would be wise to segment their tech companies’ databases for outbound campaigns into different geographical regions and create appropriate messaging for each state or region.
 By carefully planning and curating this message, enterprises will avoid being too insensitive in aggressively marketing to areas that are not ready.

 Your Marketing Campaigns Are Only As Good As the Data Used

 There is no doubt that a number of technology companies will go out of business, merge, be acquired, go into bankruptcy.
 Businesses may even emerge from the pandemic looking much different than they did before.
 Additionally, the downturn in the economy will cause a large number of layoffs and furloughs to the American workforce.